etwk/blog/content/lists/books.md

 - [ ] Persepolis #must
 - [ ] Learning to Think.: The inspiring memoir about family, poverty, and the power of education
 - [ ] 視障者的機智生活
+- [ ] The Master of Disguise: My Secret Life in the CIA #must
+- [ ] No One Talks About This Stuff: Twenty-Two Stories of Almost Parenthood #must
+- [ ] Heartwood: The Art of Living with the End in Mind
+- Wang Gungwu
+	- [ ] Home is Not Here
+	- [ ] Home is Where We Are
+- [ ] It Chooses You (Miranda July)
+- Sefton Delmer
+	- [ ] Trail Sinister
+	- [ ] Black Boomerang
 ## Local
 ### China
 - [ ] Red Roulette: An Insider's Story of Wealth, Power, Corruption, and Vengeance in Today's China